 This Again?
 Maybe That’s a Good Sign

-Revisiting old wounds isn’t a sign that you’re failing.
+This isn’t a sign that you’re failing.
 In fact, it often means you’re healing.

 We revisit things when we’re ready to look at them through a different lens.
 Maybe the part of you that once coped by disconnecting is now strong enough to stay present.
-Maybe you’re able to feel the emotion more fully, without being overwhelmed by it.
+Maybe you’re able to feel the emotion more fully without being overwhelmed by it.
 Or maybe you’re just starting to understand how an experience you minimized in the past actually shaped the way you move through the world.

-So if you find yourself circling back to something you thought was already “dealt with,” try to notice what’s different now.
+So if you find yourself coming back to something you thought was already “dealt with,” try to notice what’s different now.
 What new awareness are you bringing?
 What do you know now that you didn’t then?
 What feels just a little more possible?

 That’s not failure.
-That’s growth.
+That’s incredible growth.

 Previous